 Ayodhya, set on the banks of the Sarayu river, is a historical city: it is said to have been the capital of the Kosala Kingdom, which saw the birth of Lord Rama, the famous hero of the Ramayana epic.
 As such, it is considered by Hindus as one of the seven most sacred cities of India (Sapta Puri).
-Like all pilgrimages places, the spiritual fervor is palpable there even if the city has been the centre of a religious conflict since two decades.

 On August 5, 2020, the Prime Minister of India, Narendra Modi, placed a symbolic silver brick in the sanctum sanctorum of the future temple.
 For many Hindus, this was a historic event.
 The live broadcast of the ceremony was followed by more than 160 million viewers.